Blood Sugar Converter

 Glucose units – how does our blood sugar converter work?

-The conversion between the glucose units is very simple.
-It's based on the fact that
+The conversion between the glucose units is straightforward. we base it on the fact that:

-but calculating it in your own head can be a bit overwhelming.
-Our blood sugar converter solves this problem for you.
+However, calculating it in your head can be a bit overwhelming.
+Our blood sugar calculator solves this problem for you😉.

 Normal blood sugar